 - About the Doha Film Festival

-- Official Film Programme 2025
+- Official Film Programme 2026

 - International Feature Film Competition

-Our International Feature Competition brings together a diverse selection of feature-length documentary and narrative films from the past year, offering fresh perspectives from both new and established filmmakers.
+Our International Feature Film Competition brings together a diverse selection of feature-length documentary and narrative films from the past year, offering fresh perspectives from both new and established filmmakers.
 The selected titles reflect a wide range of cultures and experiences, engaging with the world through timely, thought-provoking films.

 - International Short Film Competition